mrkkrp/markkarpov.com/post/the-identicon-package.md

 Apart from solid color option, there are various gradients:

-* `gradientLR` — color transition from left to right
+* `gradientLR`—color transition from left to right

-* `gradientTB` — color transition from top to bottom
+* `gradientTB`—color transition from top to bottom

-* `gradientTLBR` — color transition from top left corner to bottom right corner
+* `gradientTLBR`—color transition from top left corner to bottom right corner

-* `gradientTRBL` — the same, but with top right and bottom left corners
+* `gradientTRBL`—the same, but with top right and bottom left corners

-* `gradientXY` — one color is on edges and another in the middle
+* `gradientXY`—one color is on edges and another in the middle

 We can try them, let's “mute” all layers but one: